angristan/matomo-to-umami/README.md

 - Access denied: Check your MySQL username and password
 - Cannot connect: Verify the server is running and accessible
 - Unknown database: Check your database name

+Use `-v` or `-vv` for more detailed logging when debugging connection issues.

 **Invalid site mapping**: The tool validates site mappings and provides helpful error messages: